 30-Day Single Entry Visa

 As of 2017, Vietnam launched a 30-day, single entry e-Visa pilot program, of which the United States is included.
 The program uses an online application process to issue 30-day, one-entry visas for USD 25, payable via bank transfer.
-E-visa holders may enter and exit Vietnam through 28 designated international border gates, including all international airports.
-The pilot program will continue through January 31, 2019, subject to review and extension.
-Your 30 days will start when you arrive into Vietnam, not when your e-Visa is approved.
+E-visa holders may enter and exit Vietnam through 33 designated international border gates, including all international airports. .
+As of July 2020, Vietnam’s 30-day, single entry e-Visa program is available to nationals of 80 countries, including the United States Your 30 days will start when you arrive into Vietnam, not when your e-Visa is approved.
 This visa will only be valid for a single entry into Vietnam for up to 30 days, meaning you can’t fly into Vietnam, stay for a few days, travel to Thailand, and then return to Vietnam for your flight back to the United States.
 You can only enter Vietnam once.
 If you need a multiple-entry visa or want to stay in Vietnam for longer than 30 days, you must apply for a different visa.

 Vietnam E-Visa Application Process

 The Vietnamese e-visa instructions and application are available online.
-The correct Vietnamese government websites for e-visas is are https://evisa.xuatnhapcanh.gov.vn/trang-chu-ttdt.
-This web address links to the same Vietnamese government-operated website.
+The correct Vietnamese government websites for e-visas are https://www.vietnam-immigration.org.vn/ and https://www.xuatnhapcanh.gov.vn.
+Both web addresses link to the same Vietnamese government-operated website.
 Other websites advertising Vietnamese e-visas are operated by private travel companies and may charge additional fees in addition to the standard application fee.

 You will need a scanned copy of your valid passport details page and a scanned passport photo.
 According to the website instructions, the passport photo must be “straight looking and without glasses.”